antfriend/antfriend.github.io/a32_mega_ttdb.md

 **Mega synthesis**: Saltation, integration, biological regeneration, and stochastic vulnerability are five registers of the same event: a bounded system that holds a prior model encounters sufficient evidence — or sufficient perturbation — to revise it discontinuously.
 The prior is not destroyed; it becomes the ground from which the revision launched (`revises@<old_id>` makes this explicit).
 The `rev` field counts saltations.
 Integration is what psychedelic therapy calls the work of metabolizing them.
 Morphogenetic regeneration is what developmental biology calls the jump to a new morphostatic attractor.
 Communal saltation is what Ashton calls a storytelling revolution — a phase-change in the topology of how meaning transmits, processed through the fire circle together.
 The banjo stochastic reveal is what the mathematical model calls maintaining the conditions that make saltation possible.
 The EPS signal identifies records where the next saltation is most overdue — but only among records it already knows.
 The banjo ensures the ones it doesn't know about can still find the system.

-**Precision-weighting vs. belief updating**: The [ew]-only write / body write distinction encodes a Friston-level distinction (mega @LAT40LON0).
+**Precision-weighting vs. belief updating**: The [ew]-only write / body write distinction encodes a Friston-level distinction ([FEP Convergence](lat40lon0)).
 Adjusting `conf` without changing the body = precision-weighting: revising certainty about a prediction without revising the prediction itself.
 Changing the body = belief updating: revising the prediction.
 TTDB's formal separation of these write types makes explicit a distinction that Friston's FEP treats as fundamental — and gives it a storage-level implementation.

 **Saltation vs. Hero's Arc**: Saltation is the event viewed from outside — fast, discontinuous, a topological jump observable after the fact.
-The Hero's Arc is the same event lived from inside — sustained exposure to maximum prediction error, slow passage through Grief before the revision lands. `rev` counts the saltation moments; the EPS time series from Serenity through Grief to Joy traces the Hero's Arc (mega @LAT5LON-25).
+The Hero's Arc is the same event lived from inside — sustained exposure to maximum prediction error, slow passage through Grief before the revision lands. `rev` counts the saltation moments; the EPS time series from Serenity through Grief to Joy traces the Hero's Arc ([EPS as Arc Position](lat5lon-25)).
 They are complementary observational frames on model revision: one counts the event, the other maps its phenomenological shape.

 ---